reTHINK-project/dev-standalone-apps/plugins/cordova-plugin-bluetoothle/readme.md

 This plugin allows you to interact with Bluetooth LE devices on Android, iOS, and partially on Windows.

-## Available for Hire ##
+## ~~Available for Hire~~ ##
-I'm available for hire on Bluetooth Low Energy, Ionic and Cordova projects.
-This would really help keep the project alive and up to date.
-You can contact me via: <randdusing@gmail.com>, [Facebook](https://www.facebook.com/randdusing), [LinkedIn](https://www.linkedin.com/in/randdusing) or [Twitter](https://twitter.com/randdusing) for more information.
+I'm no longer available for hire at the moment, but I'm still open to questions.
+You can contact me via: <randdusing@gmail.com>, [Facebook](https://www.facebook.com/randdusing), [LinkedIn](https://www.linkedin.com/in/randdusing) or [Twitter](https://twitter.com/randdusing).
+If you're questions could help others, please post them here as I'd would like to start an FAQ section.

 ## Requirements ##